DecryptMike/DecryptMike-Web-Vuln-Scanner/README.md

 [*] Checking server headers...
 [+] Server Header: nginx/1.19.0
 [+] X-Powered-By Header: PHP/5.6.40
 [!]
-Potential outdated technology detected
+Potential outdated technology detected```

 ---

 ## ⚠️ Legal Disclaimer
-This tool is intended for educational and authorized testing only.
+This Tool Is Intended For Educational And Authorized Testing Only.
-Do not use it to scan websites without proper permission.
+Do Not Use It To Scan Websites Without Proper Permission.

 ---